 Several municipalities in the region around Cape Town as well as in other provinces experience similarly low dam levels.
 Please check the municipalities for further information should you plan to visit or stay in one of the areas out of the restricted regions.
 Water supply in other provinces is often restricted as well, so make sure to find out before your trip.

 Disclaimer: This reflects the latest info available to the public and media - please contact me and advise if there are updates I am unaware of.
 Thanks.

 The common Cape Town household is calculated to consist of 4 persons.
 As such all water bills are based on 4-person households and maximum limits will be exceeded when your household uses more than 6,000 litres of water (50x4x30) in the given month.
 From 1 October, households will be allowed 8,400 litres of water per month.

 If more than 4 persons live in your home, then apply at the City of Cape Town for an increase of your quota.
 You need to send through a motivation why you need a higher quota.
 Read more here.

 If water usage exceeds the maximum limit, heavy fines will apply.
 Water management devises will be also installed.

 The date for Day Zero is established by the mayor of the city of Cape Town together with her team of advisors.
-Dam levels of the dams supplying water to the city of Cape Town are drastically low and currently stand at 23%.
+Dam levels of the dams supplying water to the city of Cape Town were drastically low and stood as low as 21%.
 'Day Zero will come into effect when dam levels are at 13.5%'.
 This means water supply to most suburbs will be cut.
 Densely populated areas such as townships will stay connected, as will strategically critical areas such as hospitals and clinics.
 Please be aware that the date can move closer or further away, depending on water usage and rainfall.

 Read more here: City of Cape Town Water Outlook 2018 and City of Cape Town: Day Zero and Water-related FAQs (published 1 February 2018 - even then several statements in the doc are not corrected and outdated!)